softvar/json2html/README.rst

 	* Python 3 support ; Added integration tests for Python 2.6, 3.4 and 3.5 such that support doesn't break.
 	* Can now also do the proper encoding for you (disabled by default to not break backwards compatibility).
 	* Can now handle non-JSON objects on a best-effort principle.
+	* Now by default escapes html in text nodes to prevent XSS attacks.

 2. Daniel Lekic: [@lekic](https://github.com/lekic)
 	* Fixed issue with one-item lists not rendering correctly.